RUN LOLA RUN

 As a complication Manni is going to try to rob a nearby supermarket if Lola doesn't come up with the goods on time.

-Things go very badly wrong, and then when the real originality kicks in, because it turns out we are in a time loop film, because we go back to the moment when Lola runs out of the apartment.
-This time due to small random factors, such as a dog on the stairs of her apartment building, the timing of events is sufficiently thrown off kilter for a different outcome to result.
+Things go very badly wrong, but that's when the real originality kicks in, because it turns out we are in a time loop film, and we go back to the moment when Lola runs out of the apartment.
+This time round, due to small random factors, such as a dog on the stairs of her apartment building, the timing of events is sufficiently thrown off kilter for a different outcome to result.
 But it's no better than before, so we go round the loop a third and final time.

 There's a delightful amount of invention in how small details combine on each loop to lead to a different time path.

-And the techno soundtrack, co-created by the director Tom Twkyer is superb, helping to make this a breath-taking kinetic experience lasting a mere 80 minutes.
+The techno soundtrack, co-created by the director Tom Twkyer, is superb, helping to make this a breath-taking kinetic experience lasting a mere 80 minutes.

 By coincidence a few days after watching it I listened to a Time Loop edition of the Screen Drafts podcast in which the consensus was that in each iteration of the loop Lola remembers what happened in the previous iteration.
 This wasn't my impression, which encourages me to rewatch it one day, which would be no hardship.